alexanderwatanabe/unsigned-frontend/cursor_docs/productContext.md

 # Product Context

 ## Why This Project Exists
 The Unsigned Frontend project serves as the primary web interface for viewing and interacting with the Unsigned NFT collection.
-It provides a modern, intuitive way for users to explore, search, and discover NFTs within the collection.
+It provides a modern, intuitive way for users to explore, search, and discover NFTs within the collection, as well as create and share compositions of multiple Unsigs.

 ## Problems It Solves
 1. Discovery and Browsing: